MathematicusLucian/Data-Visualisation-PoliceAPI-McDonalds-Haversine-Formula/README.md

 ### Graph Generated / Hypothesis Correct?

+Nearly 2,000 crime incidents reviewed, for distance to the nearest McDonalds store.
+Plotted to graph.

 Crime is clearly higher when within 2 miles of a McDonalds, but there is a MackShack within approx said distance almost anywhere in Londonium.
 The correlation is weak due to many outliers, and in fact, when in the vicinity of store, that is under a mile, the crime rate is lower.

 ![graph](./assets/img/distance-of-mcdonalds-fr.png)